Deploy WordPress packages by using Rackspace Cloud Orchestration

 Log in to the Cloud Control Panel.

-In the Application Name list, select WordPress and then choose a stack (flavor) option.
+In the Application Name list, select WordPress and then choose the flavor, either Single Linux server or Multiple Linux servers.

 Click Next Step.